 Leadership Rating Criteria.

 Social Justice Leader.
-In the year preceding the date of application for a leadership rating:
+In the year preceding the date of application for a leadership rating, a Licensee satisfies at least two of the following:

-One percent of the Marijuana Establishment's gross revenue is donated to the Social Equity Training and Technical Assistance Fund; and
+Upon the Legislature’s establishment of a dedicated Social Equity or Technical Assistance Fund (Fund) or a similar fund, one percent of the Marijuana Establishment's gross revenue is donated to the Fund;

 The Licensee has conducted 50 hours of educational seminars targeted to residents of Areas of Disproportionate Impact in one or more of the following: Marijuana cultivation, Marijuana Product manufacturing, Marijuana retailing, or Marijuana business training.
-A Social Justice Leader may use a logo or symbol created by the Commission to indicate its leadership status Local Employment Leader.
+A Social Justice Leader may use a logo or symbol created by the Commission to indicate its leadership status;

+The Licensee can demonstrate that a majority of employees have a conviction or continuance without a finding for an offense under M.G.L. c.
+94C or an equivalent conviction in Other Jurisdictions;

+Sixty-six percent (66%) or more of the Licensees employees are people of color, particularly Black, African American, Latinx, and Indigenous people, women, Veterans, persons with disabilities, and LGBTQ+ people;

+The Licensee has developed, and can demonstrate execution of, a Diversity Plan or Positive Impact Plan recognized as exemplary by the Commission in its discretion.

+The Licensee can demonstrate that in a year, at least one percent of its gross revenue or a minimum of 20 hours of each staff member’s paid time is contributed to supporting persons from communities disproportionately harmed by marijuana prohibition or an Area of Disproportionate Impact as determined by the Commission.

+Local Employment Leader.
 In the year preceding the date of application for a leadership rating:

 51% or more of the Licensee's employees have been a Massachusetts Resident for 12 months or more, as determined by the Commission; and